-There are many great hearty soups out there; one of the best is cowboy soup.
+There are many great hearty soups; one of the best is cowboy soup.

-This soup is filled with tasty but affordable ingredients and is super easy to make – which is probably why it’s so popular!
-There are a lot of great benefits to making cowboy soup so if you want to make your very own batch, this is the place for you.
+This soup is filled with tasty but affordable ingredients.
+It is super easy to make – probably why it’s so popular!
+There are a lot of great benefits to making cowboy soup, so if you want to make your very own batch, this is the place for you.

 So, check out the guide below and enjoy!